frederikhoengaard/listings_template/README.md

 ## How to use

 Add the necessary packages from `template.tex` to your preamble.
+Those are specifically:

+* listings
+* inconsolata
+* xcolor